2022

 |

-Johnston County's jobless rate
+County's jobless rate

-the N.C.
 Department of Commerce.
 Get more news and stats from

 NCDC>

-RETAIL SALES OFF
+RETAIL SALES UP

-IN 2nd QUARTER 2023
+IN 4th QUARTER 2023

 According to the N.C.
 Dept. of

-Revenue, taxable retail sales of $786,841,463 in
+Revenue, taxable retail sales of $847,590,518 in

-million below the total of
+the total reported

-the second quarter of
+for the fourth quarter of

 2022.
 Get more reports